-The Union Welfare Committee shall be appointed and shall meet with a Management Welfare Committee with respect to questions which may arise concerning the operations of the Welfare Plan.
-If there is only one Union in the mill, the Union Welfare Committee shall consist of not less than two (2) and not more than three (3) members and if there are two Unions in the mill it shall consist of not less than three (3) nor more than five (5) members, it being agreed such committee members shall be selected by the Union or Unions concerned from participating employees who are working in the mill at the time of appointment to and while serving on such Committee.
+Mill operations with one Local Union in the mill shall have a union committee structure of not less than two (2) and not more than three (3) members.
+Mill operations where there are two Local Unions shall have a committee consisting of not less than three (3) nor more than five (5) members.
+Such committee members shall be selected by the Union or Unions concerned.
 The Company shall appoint a Management Welfare Committee consisting of not less than two (2) members and not more than the aggregate number of members of the Union Welfare Committee.

-6. Changes in Classification
+5. Changes in Classification